code-runner1306/TechFiesta25-Trial/README.md

-# Incident Reporting and Response System
+# BharatSecure

 ## Overview

-The **Incident Reporting and Response System** is a web-based platform designed to facilitate quick and effective incident reporting.
+**BharatSecure** is a web-based platform designed to facilitate quick and effective incident reporting.
 It includes real-time alerts, location tracking, AI-driven support, and emergency assistance.

 ## Key Features